carmenbianca/report-liferay/report.md

 care of the low-level design.

 Important to note: The design in this chapter is *up-front*.
-It is *not* an overview of the current state of the product.
-Rather, this chapter contains the intentions and guidelines for the implementation process.
+It is *not* an overview of the current state of the product (although it does not explicitly state anything that is directly contradictory to the final product).
+Rather, this chapter contains the intentions and guidelines for the implementation process as part of the waterfall method.

 ## High-level architecture {#high-level-architecture}